jmk0/rome/README.md

 A multi extruder to direct extruder solution for RatOS

-High speed multi material printing, currently limited to 2 Extruders.
+High speed multi material printing with as many extruders as you want

 ## Table of Content
 - [Intro](#intro)